boerremk/Fibaro/sendMessage/README.md

 ```
 - Give the scene a name
 - Assign to a room
+- Set "Max. running instances" to 10
+- Set "Run scene" to manual
 - Save
 - Add icon
 - Add Global Variable "sendMessage" with the ID of the scene as value